thecatkitty/hyenux/README.md

-# hyenux
+# Hyenux
-A cursed Linux distro (apparently hyenas eat gnu)
+Apparently hyenas eat gnu.

+This is patchy and buggy, and especially cursed, but it works.
+This minimal Linux distro boots to PowerShell.